japneet-sahni/cks-guide/README.md

 - gvisor is an application kernel that provides an additional layer of isolation between running applications and the host operating system.
 - It limits the host kernel surface accessible to the application while still giving the application access to all the features it expects (makes limited syscalls).
 - However, this comes at the price of reduced application compatibility and higher per-system call overhead.
-- Uses runsc as container runtime. (docker uses runC as container runtime)
+- gvisor uses runsc as container runtime. (docker uses runC as container runtime)

 ### 3.5.2 Kata Containers
 - Creates a light weight VM for each container, thus every container gets it's own guest VM kernel, hence limiting sys calls to host OS kernel.